mara-nel/mara-nel.github.io/about.md

   </div>

   {% include clippedImage.html
-    description="Wyn smiling so large her eyes are scrunched up.
+    description="Mara smiling so large her eyes are scrunched up.
 She sits on a stone wall in front of the ocean." source="/assets/scrunchedSmileInFrontOfOcean.jpg"
   %}